 You use tiers to categorize the members of your loyalty program in terms of the member activities that they do.
 You do this to recognize your most valuable customers.
 You can use this information as a basis for targeted marketing, or as an incentive for loyalty to your organization.

-In Customizing for Customer Relationship Management, you have created a profile for your loyalty program type under.
+Customer Relationship Management, you have created a profile for your loyalty program type under .

 You can create multiple tier groups.
 You use multiple tier groups to make it possible for members to move up or down the tiers in one tier group, independent of the tiers in the other tier groups.
 Members can have only one active tier in each tier group at any time.
 For example, you have one tier group with tiers that expire at the end of each year, and another tier group with tiers that never expire, to track the lifetime value of the member.